bjohnson7/ui-internship-training-docs/src/pages/setup/setting-up-git.md

 1. Download and install the latest version of Git at <http://git-scm.com/downloads>.

-	If you are on Windows, and plan to use Git on other terminals besides Git Bash, you'll want to select "Run Git from the Windows Command Prompt" when you get to the screen that says "Adjusting your PATH environment".
+	If you are on Windows, and plan to use Git on other terminals besides Git Bash, you'll want to select "**Run Git from the Windows Command Prompt**" when you get to the screen that says "_Adjusting your PATH environment_".

 	Examples of programs/utilities that use Git include: